 An alarming number of Tibetans continue to die in custody or shortly after release from detention, and incriminating signs of torture and other clues to the reasons for death raise serious concern.
 Furthermore Chinese authorities are notorious for denying families access to the bodies of family members who have died in custody, including prominent monk and community leader Tenzin Delek Rinpoche who died while in custody in 2015.

-In addition to Lhamo’s story above, four cases of Tibetans who have died or remain in critical condition after being released from Chinese custody, since April 2019, are highlighted below.
+Below we share cases of Tibetans who have died or remain in critical condition after being released from Chinese custody, since April 2019.
 Due to stringent limitations on access to Tibet and the crackdown on information flows, it is extremely difficult to represent a definitive list of cases or even the overall number of political detentions of Tibetans.

 On 17 February 2020 Samdup, a former Tibetan monk and political prisoner and monk died from a diabetes-related illness at 50 years old.
 He was imprisoned for seven years following his involvement in a peaceful protest in Lhasa in 1992 alongside 12 monks from his monastery.